 How does it work?

-At the beginning of an Open Space the participants sit in a circle.
-The facilitator invites all participants to identify any issue or opportunity related to the theme.
+At the beginning of an Open Space, the participants sit in a circle.
+The facilitator invites all participants to identify any issues or opportunities related to the theme.
 Participants willing to raise a topic will come to the centre of the circle, write it on a sheet of paper and announce it to the group before choosing a time and a place for discussion and posting it on a wall.
 That wall becomes the agenda for the meeting.

-You don’t need to be the expert of the topic you propose.
-Putting it on the wall means that you have a real interest in the issue.
+You don’t need to be an expert on the topic you propose.
+Putting it on the wall means you have a real interest in the issue.
 That means you trust the group to help solve or clarify it.
 Just do it!

 Prepare to be surprised!

-Some outcomes of the discussions are really important for you, so be prepared and take down notes and visualize on paper the discussion.
+Some outcomes of the discussions are really important for you, so be prepared to take notes and vizualise the discussion on paper.

 When all the issues have been posted, participants sign up and attend those individual sessions.
 Sessions last for 45 min.
 The opening and agenda creation lasts about an hour, even with a very large group.